SnazziesLab/Topica/README.md

 ## Roadmap

-There is no roadmap as of current.
+There are currently no roadmaps.
 Feature suggestions are welcome.

 ## License